antonioortegajr/WP_JumpOff/readme.md

 # WP JumpOff

-This plugin creates an enqueued script, an enqueued style, custom WP API route.
+This plugin creates an enqueued script, an enqueued style, custom WP API route, and a gutenberg block.

 To do still: